Skip to main content

 Evaluation

-The course evaluation procedure will be continuous and will consist of:
+The subject evaluation procedure is continuous and consists of:

 1. Theoretical-practical exam of the contents and cases presented throughout the course: 45%

-2. Summary works and presentations made in class on the subject: 40%.
+2. Synthesis works and presentations made in class on the subject: 40%

-3. Development of actions for a portfolio on positive thinking and happiness: 15%.
+3. Developing the actions of a portfolio on positive thinking and happiness: 15%.
 This task includes weekly actions to be completed and the final submission of the portfolio developed throughout the course.

-In order to be counted towards the final grade for the subject, sections A and B must be passed individually with a minimum score of 5 out of 10.
+To be included in the final grade for the subject, sections A and B must be passed individually with a minimum grade of 5 out of 10.

 Methodology

-1. Flipped Class 1: During the week before class, students prepare the theoretical content of each of the topics to be worked on.
-They then carry out the public presentation in class in a shared manner.
+• Flipped Class 1: During the week before class, students prepare the theoretical content for each of the topics they will cover.
+They then conduct a shared public presentation in class.

-Throughout the presentation, the teacher (facilitator) asks questions to the students and provokes creativity and understanding of the content by searching for practical examples applicable to the topics studied.
+Throughout the presentation, the teacher (facilitator) asks questions to the students and provokes their creativity and understanding of the content through the search for practical examples applicable to the topics studied.

-2. Summary class 2: at the beginning of the next class, a participatory synthesis of the content learned in the previous class is carried out using digital tools such as Wooclap or Padlet, which allow the participation of all students through their mobile devices.
-The objective is to carry out collaborative work and assess the good transmission/construction of knowledge in the participants.
+• Synthesis class 2: At the beginning of the next class, a participatory summary of the content learned in the previous class is held using digital tools such as Wooclap or Padlet, which allow all students to participate through their mobile devices.
+The goal is to achieve collaborative work and assess the participants' effective transmission/construction of knowledge.

-3. Student quiz: Within the activities of the subject we also jointly created a student quiz on campus, which is one of the tools used during the course to review content and create a question bank that promotes student participation, as well as monitoring and understanding of the subject and collaborative work.
+• Student quiz: Within the activities of the subject we also jointly created a student quiz on campus, which is one of the tools used throughout the course to review content and create a question bank that promotes student participation, as well as monitoring and understanding of the material and collaborative work.

 Bibliography